MoCHiV key data (figures)

 2. Mothers in the MoCHiV

 Mothers are recruited largely from the heterosexual transmission group (79.3%).
 A small part of women was infected by HIV-contaminated needles during drug use (IDU).
 Thanks to the successful HIV-treatment some women who were perinatally infected in the 80’s and 90’s reach now the adulthood and can give birth without vertical transmission (fig. 4).
-Of all HIV infected women who gave birth, 54% are between 26-35 years of age at the time of delivery, 25% older than 35 years of age and a smaller part of mothers younger than 26 years of age.

 Figure 4: Transmission of HIV in mothers

-fig. 4: Transmission of HIV in mothers
+fig. 4: HIV transmission group of mothers

-Most of the women included in the MoCHiV until 2021 (65.8%) were already treated before pregnancy, 5.5% started antiretroviral therapy in the first trimester of pregnancy, 20.5% in the second 7.5% in the third trimester, and 0.7% were not treated.
+Most of the women included in the MoCHiV until 2023 (66.3%) were already treated before pregnancy, 5.5% started antiretroviral therapy in the first trimester of pregnancy, 19.9% in the second, 7.4% in the third trimester, and 0.8% were not treated.
 Twenty-four percent of women (N=178) received additional AZT prophylaxis during delivery (fig. 5).

 Figure 5: ART Status of pregnant women

-fig. 5: ART Status of pregnant women
+fig. 5: ART status of pregnant women

-Since the availability of HAART the treatment of HIV is successful, which is most important for the prevention of vertical transmission.
-For 83.4% of pregnant HIV-infected women the viral load was undetectable or <= 500 RNA-copies/ml within 2 months before delivery, 5.3% had a viral load > 500 RNA-copies/ml (fig. 6).
+Since the availability of HAART, the treatment of HIV is successful, which is most important for the prevention of vertical transmission.
+For 92.7% of pregnant women living with HIV, the viral load was undetectable or <= 500 RNA-copies/ml within 2 months before delivery, 5.2% had a viral load > 500 RNA-copies/ml (fig. 6).

 Figure 6: Viral load (VL) of women in the last trimester